blue-oil/blueoil/lmnet/README.md

   -n, --network TEXT        network name. override config.NETWORK_CLASS -d, --dataset TEXT        dataset name. override config.DATASET_CLASS -c, --config_file TEXT    config file path. override(merge) saved experiment config.
                             if it is not provided, it restore from saved experiment config.
   -h, --help                Show this message and exit.
 ```

 `--network` and `--dataset` option override config on the fly.

 - - -

 ## Improving accuracy
 In progress.
 We need to implement some ideas to increase the accuracy.

 ### Using train validation saving
 A subset is split from the train data and used to decide points at which the model is saved.
 This can increase performance of the saved model for quantized network, but also increases training time.

-The SAVE_STEPS parameter should be small to make use of this feature (increasing the value of this parameter gives faster training but might not increase accuracy as much).
+The SAVE_CHECKPOINT_STEPS parameter should be small to make use of this feature (increasing the value of this parameter gives faster training but might not increase accuracy as much).
 Also TRAIN_VALIDATION_SAVING_SIZE determines how much to split from the train data.
 Currently, this feature is implemented for quantized classification of cifar10 and cifar100.
 If you don't want to use this feature, set TRAIN_VALIDATION_SAVING_SIZE to zero.

 To apply this feature to another dataset, the dataset file should define another available subset called train_validation_saving, which is split from the original train dataset in the dataset file.
 Also a dataset parameter TRAIN_VALIDATION_SAVING_SIZE should be included in the config file.